gentgeen/Bb_api_scripts/README.md

    - save file as "config.php"

 Some of the scripts are specifically designed and included to illustrate the process.
-I did my best to keep the code simple, a provide a lot of notes/comments.
-They should be easy enough to read for novices to get an idea and (hopefully) allow you to come up with your own scripts based on your own schools needs.
+I did my best to keep the code simple, and provide a lot of notes/comments.
+They should be easy enough to read for novices to get an idea and (hopefully) allow you to come up with your own scripts based on your own needs.
   - FixLang.php -- Takes a username as input, creates the necessary JSON file to send along with the API call.
       - Sends the "PATCH" command to update a user record.
+  - MakeAnnounce.php -- Takes a course ID as input, and creates the necessary JSON file to send along with the API call.
+      - Sends the "POST" command to create a new course announcement.
   - UserInfo.php -- Takes a username as input, and returns the user's JSON info file as a PHP array.
       - Sends the "GET" command option